Gillespie nets 33, No. 10 Villanova beats No. 8 Friars 89-84

 BIG PICTURE

-This was a big game for the Wildcats, who entered the game just 5-4 against ranked opponents.
+This was a big win for the Wildcats, who entered the game just 5-4 against ranked opponents.
 It also keeps them in the hunt to win the regular-season conference title.

 POLL IMPLICATIONS